-indicate that the contract analytical laboratory cannot adequately perform services for DOE (DOE 2002).
+that do not result in unusable data and do not indicate that the contract analytical laboratory cannot adequately perform services for DOE (DOE 2002).
 There were no Priority I findings for STL and GEL.

-The results of the STL audit included 15 Priority II findings: two radiological findings, five QA management system findings, seven waste management findings, and one organic finding.

-The results of the GEL audit included two Priority II findings: one organic finding and one inorganic finding.
+The results of the STL audit included 14 Priority II findings: five radiological findings, three QA management system findings, one waste management finding, three organic findings, one inorganic finding, and one laboratory information management system (LIMS) finding.
+The results of the GEL audit included seven Priority II findings: two QA management system findings, two organic findings, one inorganic finding, one radiological finding and one waste management finding.
 Corrective action plans were submitted to DOE by both contract analytical laboratories to document that procedures were put in place to correct these findings.
 Based on the audits, the analytical data met DOE's criteria for acceptable status.